bcowgill/perljs/README.md

 ## TODO

 Change istanbul to nyc
-Change to jest for test runner
+Add htmllint
-Check the releasing scripts for pnpm/npm.
+Change to jest for test runner (which uses nyc already) Check the releasing scripts for pnpm/npm.
 Document the version/release targets/procedure.
 Get rid of grunt, just use build targets, Makefile.